Everyone has the right to leave Finland; however, non-essential travel should be avoided

 All people returning to Finland from countries subject to internal or external border control are recommended to self-isolate for 14 days.
-Observe the instructions of the Finnish Institute for Health and Welfare, also in case you show symptoms of a respiratory tract infection after your travel and if you suspect that you have contracted coronavirus.
+Observe the instructions of the Finnish Institute for Health and Welfare(Link to another website.), also in case you show symptoms of a respiratory tract infection after your travel and if you suspect that you have contracted coronavirus.

 If you decide to travel, always remember to submit a travel notification at matkustusilmoitus.fi.
 This is to make sure that the Ministry for Foreign Affairs has information about your whereabouts in the country of destination and can contact you in case of an emergency or crisis.

 Updated 22.05.2020: following text was added: "Although Finland has abandoned internal border controls and quarantine recommendations for certain countries, the country of destination may have its own restrictions on the entry of tourists.
 This is why up-to-date entry regulations should always be checked from the authorities of the country of destination, for example from the country’s nearest mission."

 Finnish Government: Information om coronavirus(Link to another website.)